davestewart/nuxt-content-assets/.github/ISSUE_TEMPLATE/1_issue.md

 ---
-name: General issue
+name: Issue
-about: Any other question, comment or issue
+about: Ask a general question
 title: ''
 labels: ''
 assignees: ''